 Capers are particularly common in Italian cooking, such as in pasta puttanesca and chicken piccata.
 The French add them to skate Meunier with browned butter.
 In India, the fruits and buds of the plant are pickled.

 The vinegary burst of salt is a great complement to fish, especially rich ones such as salmon.
-Capers are also non-negotiable when it comes to a bagel with nova lox and cream cheese (New York-style).
+Capers are also a staple when it comes to a New York-style bagel with nova lox and cream cheese.

 Many recipes call for rinsing the capers to remove some of the vinegar, which allows the true flavor of the caper to come through.
 You will also notice that capers are typically added to the dish toward the end of the cooking process.
 This allows the capers to keep their shape and maintain their signature taste.